aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/presentation-theme/_index.md

     portion.getPortionFormat().setLatinFont(new  aspose.slides.FontData("+mn-lt"));
 ```

-This Java code shows you how to change the presentation theme font:
+This Javascript code shows you how to change the presentation theme font:

 ```javascript
     pres.getMasterTheme().getFontScheme().getMinor().setLatinFont(new  aspose.slides.FontData("Arial"));